-Our EHR solutions now address the entire continuum of care, with systems that address the three primary care settings; ambulatory care, inpatient acute care and post-acute care.
+Our EHR solutions now address the entire continuum of care, with systems that address the three primary care settings: ambulatory care, inpatient acute care and post-acute care.
 This enables providers to coordinate patient care across the major settings where care is delivered.
-As accountable care organizations continue to increase their focus on care coordination, our ability to bridge care settings with integrated solutions will be a competitive advantage.
+New payment models in both the government and private payer sectors are focused on payment for delivering quality outcomes and keeping patients well while still delivering financial efficiencies.
+These financial efficiencies are realized through the elimination of duplicate tests performed in different care settings as well as providing timely access to clinical information from other care settings, when making diagnostic decisions.
+Having integrated solutions across the care continuum facilitates this process for providers and healthcare organizations.